-MGL's 2023 AGM was held as a hybrid meeting with shareholders able to attend in person or online.
-Shareholders were provided with various alternatives to participate in the AGM, including by watching the AGM live through a facility that enabled shareholders to vote and to ask questions or make comments online and a dial-in teleconference to listen to the meeting live and to ask questions on the telephone but not vote.
+MGL's 2024 AGM was held as a hybrid meeting with shareholders able to attend in person or online.
+Shareholders were provided with various alternatives to participate in the AGM, including by watching the AGM live through a facility that enabled shareholders to vote and to ask questions or make comments online and a dial-in teleconference to listen to the meeting live and ask audible questions but not vote.